mrsac7/placement-resources/American Express/README.md

 # American Express
-> Collection of coding questions asked by American Express during placements at IITs
+> Collection of coding questions appearing in online assessment of American Express during campus placements at IIT/NITs, and other top engineering colleges in India.

 ## Questions Index